wenleicao/wenleicao.github.io/_posts/2017-03-11-Observe-SAP-Data-Service-CDC-Behavior-Using-Table-Comparison.md

 Notice that we expect kevin will be updated with Chelsa, but it did not.
 Check what actually recorded in the map operation.
 Insert records

 <img src="/images/blog5/cdc_5_insert.PNG" >

 Update records

 <img src="/images/blog5/cdc_5_update.PNG" >

 Delete records

 <img src="/images/blog5/cdc_5_delete.PNG" >

 You notice in update, Kevin does have two updates, but also in delete, you found chelsa is delete, which I don't understand.

 In summary, SAP table comparison transform is very robust tool.
 It can handle duplicate key issue in incoming data by turn on duplicate key options.
 For multiple key in both incoming and existing table, it has some unexpected results.
 Maybe I missed something here.
 Someone could point it out for me.
 I will appreciate.

-As always, I have the SQL source code here.
+As always, I have the SQL source code here for download.

 <a href="/Files/cdc_test_code.sql">download code here</a>

 Please note my backend system is oracle, so the syntax is orcal SQL.
 Also you might need to adjust the column length because table is create by dummy data.
 The length is defined by the longest one in the dummy table.
 If your new insert is longer than that, you will come across error.